6 Steps to Automating Onboarding for Employees

 Step 5 – Assess and Monitor Employee’s Skills

 It is important that onboarding has to be an interactive journey.
-Maximize using different interactive software that your new employees and their colleagues can use to exhibit their skills and knowledge.
+Maximize using interactive software that your new employees and their colleagues can use to exhibit their skills and knowledge.

 Step 6 – Automated Feedback Notification System